exadel-inc/etoolbox-authoring-kit/docs/md/reusing-code.md

 With the ToolKit, dialog sections (tabs or accordion panels) declared in a superclass are also "inherited" by the descendant class, and the layout instructions (`@Place`) are in effect even if referring to a superclass container.

-Surely, there's the possibility to ignore an "inherited" section as well.
+Surely, there's a possibility to ignore an "inherited" section as well.
 Add the `@Ignore` annotation to the current class (not a class member this time) and fill in its *sections* property.
 It accepts a single string equal to the title of the ignored section, or an array of strings.

 ```java
 @Dialog(